News Update :

 Middle Eastern Subaru dealership causes uproar with Facebook post

 A Subaru dealership in the United Arab Emirates has apologized after posting a misogynistic screed about female drivers -- in response to a fatal accident -- on its Facebook page.
-The uproar over the post made its way onto Subaru of America's page, where officials responded by emphasizing that Subaru Emirates and Subaru of America are separately run, and pledging an investigation into the original post.
+The uproar over the post made its way onto Subaru of America's page, where officials responded by emphasizing that Sub

 comments | | Read More...